Nidhishree-Positive/Outcome-of-Training-Program-Analog-IC-Design-Layout/5daysTrainingProgram_Analog_ICDesign_LayoutConsiderations.md

 - Introduction to the Cadence Virtuoso tool

-- -on exposure to the Cadence design environment
+- on exposure to the Cadence design environment